fp7-netide/IDE/README.md

 NetIDE is not yet compatible to the newest versions of Xtend.
 We recommend using version 2.7.3.

+### Vagrant does not start when running a launch configuration

+If your vagrant executable is not in a standard location (`/usr/bin/vagrant` or `C:\Hashicorp\Vagrant\bin\vagrant.exe`) you have to enter your custom location under "Window -> Preferences -> NetIDE".

 ### Compiler errors after pulling

 The code you just pulled may use a more recent version of the Topology meta-model.
 If you run into compiler errors, just repeat step 5 and 6 from the Installation guide.
 This generates new model code from the newest version of the meta-model.